4GeeksAcademy/react-tutorial-exercises/README.md

     <h2 align="center"> React Exercises at 4Geeks Academy (beta) </h2>
 </p>

-You can find lots of interactive tutorials online, but none about React.js.
-That's why we decided to create a very complete selection of autograded react.js exercises developers interested in learning React.js: For seniors or juniors!
+You can find lots of free interactive/autograded tutorials online, but none about React.js.
+That's why we decided to create a very complete selection of exercises for developers interested in learning React.js: For seniors or juniors!

+These exercises are intent to be built by collaboration, we need you!
+If you find any bugs or misspells plese contribute and report them.

 ## Start practicing right now in gitpod: